gravitational/gravity/docs/6.x/pack.md

 ## Image Manifest

-An image manifest is a YAML file that is passed as an input to `tele build` command.
-An image manifest users allows you to customize the resulting cluster image.
+The Image Manifest is a YAML file that is passed as an input to `tele build` command.

-The manifest concept was partially inspired by Dockerfiles and one can think of image manifest as a "dockerfile" for an entire Kubernetes cluster, and the resulting cluster image can be seen as a "container" for an entire cluster.
+The manifest concept was partially inspired by Dockerfiles and one can think of Image Manifest as a "dockerfile" for an entire Kubernetes cluster, and the resulting Cluster Image can be seen as a "container" for an entire cluster.

-Below is the incomplete list of configurable settings:
+Below is an incomplete list of configurable settings.
+We have also included a sample Image Manifest further below with all the configurable settings.

-* Name of the **base image**.
-A base image usually contains pre-packaged Kubernetes binaries and their optimal configuration.
+* **Base Image** - A base image usually contains pre-packaged Kubernetes binaries and their optimal configuration.
 Currently, only the base images provided by Gravitational are supported.
-Use the _base image_ setting to select a Kubernetes version for your cluster image.
+Use the _base image_ setting to select a Kubernetes version for your Cluster Image.
 Run `tele ls --all` to see the list of available base images.
-* **Metadata** like the name, version and the author of the cluster image.
+* **Metadata** - The name, version and the author of the Cluster Image.
-* **Network configuration** allows you to specify what kind of cluster networking to use for cluster instances created from a resulting cluster image.
+* **Network configuration** - The type of cluster networking to use for cluster instances created from a resulting Cluster Image.
-* **System requirements** allow to define and enforce the minimal hardware or infrastructure requirements such as RAM, CPU cores, network, etc.
+* **System requirements** - Define and enforce the minimal hardware or infrastructure requirements such as RAM, CPU cores, network, etc.
-* **Installer behavior** allows to customize the process of installing a cluster image, i.e. creating a new Kubernetes cluster instance, for example you can allow end users to select one of the "cluster flavors" based on custom criteria, ask to accept EULA, etc.
+* **Installer behavior** - Customize the process of installing a Cluster Image, i.e. creating a new Kubernetes cluster instance. for example you can allow end users to select one of the "cluster flavors" based on custom criteria, ask to accept EULA, etc.
-* **System options** allow you to customize the runtime behavior of Kubernetes clusters, for example you can set command line arguments for system daemons like `etcd` or `kubelet`, force a certain Docker configuration and so on.
+* **System options** - Customize the runtime behavior of Kubernetes clusters, for example you can set command line arguments for system daemons like `etcd` or `kubelet`, force a certain Docker configuration and so on.